South Korea June inflation eases, but stays near central bank target

 Tuesday's data showed the costs for electricity, gas and tap water declined 1.6 percent on-year.
 That was partly offset by inflation from fresh food products, which stood at 10.5 percent in June, reflecting rapidly rising egg prices sparked by an outbreak of avian influenza.

-Service costs gained 1.9 percent in June from a year earlier, though package tourism costs tumbled 9.1 percent from a year earlier.
+Service costs gained 1.9 percent in June from a year earlier, driven by a 19.5 percent jump in insurance premium fees, the report showed.
+Package tourism costs dropped 9.1 percent from a year earlier.

-"The overall service costs are holding up but group tour costs are dropping in Korea as fewer and fewer number of inbound Chinese tourists are squeezing local travel agencies.
-The impact from the Thaad is still here," an official from the Statistics Korea said.

-The number of inbound Chinese tourists dropped 34.7 percent through January to May this year from the same period in 2016 after China banned group tours to South Korea, data from the Korea Tourism Organization shows.

 "Inflation is expected hover around 2 percent throughout this year, and won't accelerate much further to a level that calls for a change in monetary policies," Park said, adding that he believes the Bank of Korea to keep the base rate at a record-low 1.25 percent for the time being.

-Core inflation, which strips out volatile food and fuel prices, was up 1.4 percent on-year, after similar growth in May.
+Core inflation, which strips out volatile food and fuel prices, was up 1.4 percent, after similar growth in May.

+(This version of the story corrects package tourism costs change in paragraph seven to a decline from an increase)

 (Reporting by Cynthia Kim; Additional reporting by Dahee Kim; Editing by Shri Navaratnam)